What is person-centred counselling?

 Yes, I hold a CPCAB Level 4 Diploma in Person Centred Counselling achieved through the Collaborative Counselling Academy.

-I work in line with the BACP Ethical Framework
+I work in line with both the BACP Ethical Framework and Code of Ethics | NCPS

-I hold full professional indemnity insurance, through Holistic Services Insurance
+I hold full professional indemnity insurance, through Holistic Services Insurance.

 What if I’m in crisis or need urgent help?